MargaridaVictoriano/BattleShip/README.md

 The usage and description of the functions of the _Utils_ module are specified in the documentation.

 ## The Main Program
-The _battleship.c_ has the main funtion of the program.
+The _battleship.c_ has the main function of the program.
 In this file, we receive and treat the user input.
 We use the given information and the other modules to play the game.

 ## Authors